 If these technical and regulatory challenges are to be overcome, the Internet community of the Asia Pacific must strengthen and develop new and specific skills and expertise.
 The success of the Internet will depend on our ability to do this.

 “The difference between a network which is stable, secure, reliable and efficient, and a network which is none of these things, can be solely a question of the expertise of those people who are building and operating those services”.

 Today, the Asia Pacific region – and especially its least developed economies – has a crucial shortage of the properly trained and experienced Internet engineers, technicians and managers needed to overcome these challenges.
 Just as we all need well-trained doctors to help keep us fit and healthy, the Internet needs well-trained professionals to keep it stable, reliable, efficient and most importantly, secure.

-Many reports predict the Internet boom in the Asia Pacific will continue with strong growth in traffic, devices and users.
+Despite these challenges, the Internet is booming in the Asia Pacific.
+Strong growth in traffic, devices and users is predicted to continue for many years to come.
 By 2019, the region will have the most Internet traffic from mobile devices in the world.
-Another report on Pacific Island nations says recent submarine cable installations have resulted in an explosion of capacity.
-Across the Pacific, international Internet bandwidth jumped more than 1,500% between 2007 and 2014, rising from fewer than 100 Mbit/s to over 1 Gbit/s.
+Another report on Pacific Island economies shows how recent submarine cable installations have resulted in an explosion of capacity.
+Across the Pacific, international Internet bandwidth jumped more than 1,500% between 2007 and 2014.

-The IDC report estimated that at the end of 2012 there was a shortage of just over 250,000 professionals with networking skills in the region (excluding Greater China and Japan).
-It predicts this shortage will grow to more than 450,000 networking professionals by the end of 2016 and from there, continue to worsen.
+The IDC report estimated that at the end of 2012 there was a shortage of over 250,000 professionals with networking skills in the region (excluding Greater China and Japan).
+It predicted this shortage would grow to more than 450,000 networking professionals by the end of 2016 and from there, continue to worsen.